 So let us study some important tips for puppy leash training.
 We will also cover some tips for leash training an older dog.

-Who leads the dog, where do we go and at what pace?
+Who leads, where do we go and at what pace?

 These are some basic questions that all dog owners must get clear answers to in their minds.
 When you walk with your dog then you (the guardian) must lead, decide where to go and also set the pace.